Frequently asked questions

 We recognise that this is a difficult time for many individuals for a variety of reasons, and the requirement to return to work may exacerbate these feelings.
 Please speak to your line manager in the first instance to talk through your concerns and understand what steps have been put in place to ready the campus for your return.
 In addition, staff are also encouraged to make use of the wellbeing resources available on StaffNet.

 I am classed as 'high-risk' (previously clinically extremely vulnerable.)
 Can I return to campus?

-An approach consistent with government advice of 19 July 2021 has been adopted, which no longer instructs people to work from home.
+An approach consistent with recent government advice has been adopted, which no longer instructs people to work from home.
 This includes those who had previously been shielding or considered ‘clinically extremely vulnerable’, now known as ‘high-risk’.

 To support you in your return you can discuss your individual circumstances with your Line Manager, who can also use the simple ALAMA ‘COVID age’ risk stratification tool as part of a risk-assessed approach.
 This tool is updated regularly by the Society of Occupational Medicine in line with emerging evidence.

 If your 'COVID age’ is calculated to be more than 70 then with your consent your line manager can also refer you to the University’s Occupational Health Service for further support.